DanielYWoo/danielywoo.github.io/_posts/2020-02-02-cache-consistency-with-database.markdown

 ##### Client-view Consistency

 It means that each client has a consistent view of the cached data.
 It is important for correct application behaviors in many cases.
 If the data is updated from version 1 to 2.
 It 3, … to 5, any client should see the same total order but none of them sees something like 1-2-5-3-4.
-This is actually sequential consistency model in a distributed system. (for more details, you can google sequential consistency or read a series of my article (https://danielw.cn/history-of-distributed-systems-1 Chinese only for now).
+This is actually sequential consistency model in a distributed system. (for more details, you can google sequential consistency or read a series of my article [History of consistency models in distributed systems](https://danielw.cn/history-of-distributed-systems-1) (Chiense version only for now, I will write an English version later).

 Sometimes you don't care about the full history, only care about the latest update is visible, in that case if a client is able to see 1-2-3-4-5 but decide to drop 2-3 and get a view of 1-4-5, that's fine either.